 I am a philosopher specializing in philosophy of science and epistemology.

-In January 2019, Insa Lawler and I received a generous grant for the project Understanding Progress, in Science and Beyond.
-The project will be hiring at least one postdoc (to be advertised on Philjobs.org), and host a number of events in Iceland and elsewhere.
+I am principal investigator (PI) for a joint project with Insa Lawler (Co-I), Understanding Progress, in Science and Beyond, which is generously funded by the Icelandic Research Fund.
+The project recently hired James Norton as a postdoc, and will host a number of events in Iceland and elsewhere.
 Please contact me if you are interested in participating in this project.

-I am the current editor of the Icelandic philosophy journal Hugur and a guest editor (with Maria Baghramian) of a special issue of Synthese on disagreement in science.
+I also recently served as a guest editor (with Maria Baghramian) of a special issue of Synthese on Disagreement in Science.